 The closest complexes to the site of the proposed development tend to be more established properties such as Ravenwood, Mauldin Gardens, Lions Gate, and Windmill.
 Windmill, for example, was developed in 1983 and offers a total of 128 units.
-There are 48 one-bedroom units that rent for \$625 and 80 two-bedroom (one bath) units that rent for \$725.
+There are 48 one-bedroom units that rent for \$700 and 80 two-bedroom (one bath) units that rent for \$800.
 There are four vacant units at this location at present (97 percent occupied), with typical occupancy reported to be around that level.

 There are several complexes located on East Butler Road.
 These - Bell Brookfield, Arbors at Brookfield, and Terrace at Butler - are located further east of the site at locations closer to Interstate 385 (in the vicinity of the new BB and T facility).
 These comprise a total of just over 1,000 units (the 702-unit Arbors property being the amalgamation of three properties), built between 1989 and 2008.
-Occupancy across these three sites amounts to just under 91 percent.
+Occupancy across these three sites amounts to just under 92.6 percent.

 The newest property in the market area is the 272-unit Springs at Laurens Road - which is on Laurens Road in southeastern Greenville in the northern portion of the Mauldin market area, as defined.
-This complex opened in August of 2017 and reports 105 occupied units.
-The property offers studio units for \$826 to \$1,153, with one-bedroom units available in the \$941 to \$1,415 range.
-Two-bedroom units are being offered from \$1,222 to \$1,698, and the three-bedroom units rent for \$1,506 to \$2,139.
-With regard to rent per square foot, this project ranges from around \$1.72 for a studio unit, to \$1.41 for a one-bedroom unit, to \$1.30 for a two-bedroom unit, to \$1.32 for the three-bedroom units.
-The addition of this relatively large property, and the addition of the 336-unit Innovation property before that, has contributed to depressed occupancy rates in conjunction with the impact of normal seasonal effects.
+This complex opened in August of 2017 and currently has 19 vacant units - reflecting the end of the lease-up period.
+The property offers studio units for \$1,039 to \$1,375, with one-bedroom units available in the \$1,023 to \$1,356 range.
+Two-bedroom units are being offered from \$1,197 to \$1,641, and the three-bedroom units rent for \$1,623 to \$2,476.
+With regard to rent per square foot, this project ranges from around \$2.10 for a studio unit, to \$1.43 for a one-bedroom unit, to \$1.26 for a two-bedroom unit, to \$1.48 for the three-bedroom units.
+The addition of this relatively large property, and the addition of the 336-unit Innovation property just prior to that, has contributed to depressed occupancy rates in conjunction with the impact of the rent rates and normal seasonal effects.

-Of the total number of apartments in complexes for which current occupancy was reported to us, it is seen that occupancy is 89.8 percent.
-This includes 167 vacant units at the new Springs at Laurens Road property which is currently in lease-up.
-Excluding the latter yields a 93.0 percent occupancy level.
-The occupancy rate for the 257 units at the two unsubsidized tax credit properties in the area is seen to be 94.2 percent.
-The occupancy at stabilized market rate complexes is seen to be 94.2 percent.
+Of the total number of apartments in complexes for which current occupancy was reported to us, it is seen that occupancy is 94.5 percent.
+The occupancy rate for the 257 units at the two unsubsidized tax credit properties in the area is seen to be 95.7 percent.
+The occupancy at stabilized market rate complexes is seen to be 94.3 percent.